ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 * `issuer` - The issuer of the JWT.
 * `audience` - The audience value for the current service.
 * `clockSkewInSeconds` - Clock skew in seconds that can be used to avoid token validation failures due to clock synchronization problems.
-* `trustStore` - A trust store containing trusted public key certificates of issuers (used for signature validation).
+* `trustStoreConfig` - JWT trust store configurations.
-* `certificateAlias` - Alias of the public key certificate.
+  * `trustStore` - Trust store used for signature verification.
-* `validateCertificate` - Validate public key certificate notBefore and notAfter periods.
+  * `certificateAlias` - Token signed public key certificate alias.
 * `jwtCache` - Cache used to store parsed JWT information as CachedJwt.

 `jwt:JwtValidatorConfig` record should be provided into `jwt:InboundJwtAuthProvider` when initializing and the initialized `jwt:InboundJwtAuthProvider` is passed to the `http:BearerAuthHandler` when initializing.